-HSP 3500 Spiritual and Ethical Consideration in Palliative/Endof-Life Care (PSY) 3 s.h.
+HSP 3500 Spiritual and Ethical Considerations in Palliative/End-of-Life Care (PSY) 3 s.h.

 Examines dying as potentially the last stage of human development and spiritual growth.
-Enhances religious literacy through identification of the salient beliefs and practices regarding illness, dying, death, and burial rituals of major world religions.
-Ethical theories, principles, and steps that guide decision making for individuals, families, and caregivers in Palliative/End-of-Life (EOL) care.
+Explores spirituality and enhances religious literacy through identification of the salient beliefs and practices regarding illness, dving, death, and burial rituals of major world religions.
+Discusses choices at end of life with advanced care planning and applies ethical theories, principles, and steps that guide decision making for individuals, families, and caregivers in Palliative/End-of-Life (EOL) care.

 HSP 3530 Palliative/End-of-Life Comfort and Care 3 s.h.

 Identification of common problems associated with disease process in individuals receiving palliative and end-of-life (EOL) care.
 Ways of palliating symptoms commonly associated with specific diseases in EOL care.
 Examination of the holistic practice of transdisciplinary teams providing care to individuals and their families at EOL.
 Simulated practice provided when appropriate.

-HSP 3802 Palliative/End-of-Life Issues: A Lourdes Experience (RST) 3 s.h.
+HSP 3802 Palliative/End-of-Life Issues: A Lourdes Experience 3 s.h.